treesess/STEAMRELAY/README.md

 ### 1.1 FDM/CNC works

 Martha started with some traditional lightweight woodworking and metalworking as she wanted to be able to manufacture and make ideas real.
-After she bought her first 3D printer, she was fully concentrated on FDM since this handy CNC is low-cost and accessible to everyone.
+After she tried her first 3D printer, she fully concentrated on FDM (Fused Deposition Modeling) since this handy CNC is low-cost and accessible to everyone.

 Heating the plastic and your imagination is the limit.
 In our recognition, this fits the purpose of STEAM so well.

 - We used a 3D printing pen to draw cute ornaments: